mohamedasad10/WeatherApp/README.md

 python weatherapp.py
 Input the Location: When prompted, enter the name of the city or location to get the weather details.

+View Raw Data (Optional):
+If you need to see the raw data returned by the weather API, you can request it through the application’s interface.

 Contributing
 We welcome contributions!
 Feel free to submit a pull request or open an issue to discuss improvements, features, or bugs.